 Children in divorcing families experience more aggression and anger.
 It is often directed toward the parents, expressed in tantrums, irritability, resentment, and verbal attacks.

-Many children see the divorce as a selfish act and feel very resentful about the resulting destruction of their lives.
+Some children see the divorce as a selfish act and feel resentful about the resulting destruction of their lives.

 Divorce and Children: Symptoms Children May Have